UW-Madison-SDC/SDC-Projects/README.md

 *Dev time is all time past the planning phase i.e. time spent actually creating the project.*

 ## How To Be Successful
-* I strongly recommend meeting with your group weekly - find a time everyone can talk.
+* It is strongly recommend that you meet with your group weekly - find a time everyone can talk.
 This weekly meeting can include our in-person project meetings.
 This is most important in the beginning of the semester when a lot of design decisions are being made.
 * Lean towards overestimating how much time a component will need - finishing early means you can work on additional bonus components without worrying about time.
 * Make a schedule and stick to it as best as you can - it makes balancing class work, entertainment, and extracurriculars a much better time.
 * Put in consistent work rather than putting it off and not getting to it.